Skip to main content

 Consequences

-The load balancer controller does not handle DNS for declared ingress hostnames - a solution to this will be covered in a future ADR.
+The load balancer controller does not handle DNS for declared ingress host names.
+A future ADR will cover a solution to this.

-The load balancer controller supports AWS WAF and Shield, both of which are currently in use on GOV.UK.
+The load balancer controller supports AWS Web Application Firewall and Shield, both of which are currently in use on GOV.UK.

-Access control for Ingress rules must be investigated, likely in conjunction with Kubernetes namespace usage - if all of GOV.UK is deployed into a single namespace, and multiple users or service accounts have the same level of access to Ingress objects, then user or process for component A could modify or destroy ingress rules for component B.
+We must also investigate access control for Ingress rules, likely in conjunction with Kubernetes namespace usage.
+If all of GOV.UK is deployed into a single namespace, and many users or service accounts have the same level of access to Ingress objects, then user or process for component A could modify or destroy ingress rules for component B.